brandonfonseca/intern-challenge-marketplace-Shopify/README.md

 The purpose of this application is to simulate the backend of an online shopping experience.
 Using this API one can view a list of inventory, create a cart, and purchase products in the cart.

+Keep in mind that the following queries can be used for either the deployed version of the application, or a local version.
+If testing locally, ensure that the URL for the requests is changed to reference the local host ip address which is `127.0.0.1`.

 **Viewing inventory:**

-1. To view a JSON list of inventory (including items with zero stock) use the following GET request `http://127.0.0.1:3000/api/v1/show` (ensure that the "3000" in the URL is replaced with the port number you specified when running the local Rails server)
+1. To view a JSON list of inventory (including items with zero stock) use the following GET request `http://34.73.21.104:3000/api/v1/show` (if testing locally, ensure that the "3000" in the URL is replaced with the port number you specified when running the local Rails server)

-2. To view a JSON list of inventory (excluding items with zero stock) use the following GET request `http://127.0.0.1:3000/api/v1/show?instock=true` (ensure that the "3000" in the URL is replaced with the port number you specified when running the local Rails server)
+2. To view a JSON list of inventory (excluding items with zero stock) use the following GET request `http://34.73.21.104:3000/api/v1/show?instock=true`

-3. To view a single product's information use the following GET request `http://127.0.0.1:3000/api/v1/show?name=Apple` If an invalid name    is specified, the appropriate error message will be returned.
+3. To view a single product's information use the following GET request `http://34.73.21.104:3000/api/v1/show?name=Apple` If an invalid name is specified, the appropriate error message will be returned.

 **Creating a cart and purchasing products:**

-1. To create a new cart use the following GET request `http://127.0.0.1:3000/api/v1/newcart`
+1. To create a new cart use the following GET request `http://34.73.21.104:3000/api/v1/newcart`

-2. To add an item to your cart use the following GET request: `http://127.0.0.1:3000/api/v1/add?name=Kitkat+bar&quantity=5`
+2. To add an item to your cart use the following GET request: `http://34.73.21.104:3000/api/v1/add?name=Kitkat+bar&quantity=5`

      - In the URL enter the name of the product you wish to add to your cart in the `name` argument (if the name has a space ensure you           use a "+" between the words)
      - In the URL enter the quantity of the product you wish to add to your cart in the `quantity` argument

      - If an invalid name or quantity is requested the API will not allow you to add the item to the cart, and will return the appropriate        error message

-3. To view your current cart use the following GET request: `http://127.0.0.1:3000/api/v1/viewcart`.
+3. To view your current cart use the following GET request: `http://34.73.21.104:3000/api/v1/viewcart`.
 Subtotals are shown for each product, and the grand total of the cart is also returned.

-4. To checkout the items in your cart use the following GET request: `http://127.0.0.1:3000/api/v1/checkout`.
+4. To checkout the items in your cart use the following GET request: `http://34.73.21.104:3000/api/v1/checkout`.
 "Checking out" your cart will reduce the inventory count by the specified quantity

 # Thought Process